MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-cluster-sandbox-policy-command.md

 ---
 # .alter cluster sandbox policy

 Changes the [cluster sandbox policy](sandboxpolicy.md).
-Azure Data Explorer runs specified plugins within [sandboxes](../concepts/sandboxes.md) whose resources are managed for security and resource governance.
+Specified plugins run within [sandboxes](../concepts/sandboxes.md) whose resources are managed for security and resource governance.
 Sandbox limitations are defined in sandbox policies, where each sandbox kind can have its own policy.
-Azure Data Explorer's Data Engine service run sandboxes for specific flows that need secure isolation.
+The engine service can run sandboxes for specific flows that need secure isolation.
 Examples of these flows are user-defined scripts that run using the [Python plugin](../query/pythonplugin.md) or the [R plugin](../query/rplugin.md).

 Sandbox policies are managed at cluster-level and affect all the nodes in the cluster.